scipion-em/scipion-installer/README.rst

     sudo apt-get install python3-tk

-If error `Error: “pkg_resources.DistributionNotFound: The 'zipp>=0.5'` is raised when launching installscipion, try to install zipp by
+If *Error: “pkg_resources.DistributionNotFound: The 'zipp>=0.5'* is raised when launching installscipion, try to install zipp by

     pip install zipp